 Enter any of the categories below to be in with a chance to win a coveted Lloyd's List Award.

-This environmental award honours the institution, company or individual within South Asia, Middle East and Africa to have done the most to reduce pollution of the environment from maritime sources.
+This environmental award honours the institution, company or individual within the SAMEA regions to have done the most to reduce pollution of the environment from maritime sources.
 The contribution could include, but is not restricted to, ship design and operation, port operations, company-wide environmental policy, or successful policy effort on the part of a public official with maritime responsibility.
 The category is open to all players in the maritime industry that can demonstrate an outstanding contribution to reducing marine pollution.
-Judges will be looking for tangible metrics by which success can be measured
+Judges will be looking for tangible metrics by which success can be measured.

 Sponsored by DP World

-This award recognises the achievements of the manager or agency which has demonstrated the region’s best, ongoing commitment to the industry and has raised the standards of ship management in SAMEA.
+This award recognises the achievements of the manager or agency which has demonstrated the regions’ best, ongoing commitment to the industry and has raised the standards of ship management within SAMEA.
 Judges will weigh the effort and effectiveness of a range of performance in ensuring the welfare of crew, record of safety, environmental initiatives, support of training, a commitment to ensuring ship security, operational efficiency, innovation in cost control and a proven pattern of client satisfaction.

 This award recognises the company, port authority or terminal that has maintained the highest standards of operational efficiency and customer service in South Asia, Middle East and/or Africa.
-The winner must demonstrate exceptional innovation, improved efficiency, profitability or successful investment in port operations over the year.
-Judges will also be looking for evidence of a sustained commitment to customer service, cost and operational efficiency as well as an outstanding safety and environmental record, irrespective of the operator’s size.
+The winner must demonstrate exceptional innovation, improved efficiency, profitability and successful investment in port operations.
+Judges will look beyond just scale, requiring evidence of a sustained commitment to customer service, cost and operational efficiency as well as an outstanding safety and environmental record, irrespective of the operator’s size.

-This award recognises exceptional performance in ship operations and is open to all shipowners, operators and managers across all sectors.
-Judges will be looking for solid examples of achievement from the entrants that demonstrate excellence in the operation and/or chartering of ships in the SAMEA regions over the past year and put the winner well beyond best practice.
-Consideration will be given, but is not limited to, examples of: business development, safety, efficiency, reliability and of course profitability.
+This award recognises exceptional performance in ship and chartering operations and is open to shipowners, operators and charterers across all sectors.
+Judges will be looking for solid examples of achievement that demonstrate excellence in the operation and/or chartering of ships in the SAMEA regions over the past year and put the winner beyond best practice.
+Judges’ consideration will be given, but not limited, to examples of business development, safety, efficiency, reliability, profitability and CSR.

-This award goes to a company for outstanding commitment in training its employees ashore or at sea or a company or institution that can demonstrate a contribution towards improving training standards in South Asia, Middle East and Africa’s maritime community.
+This award goes to a company for outstanding commitment in training its employees ashore or at sea or a company or institution that can demonstrate a contribution towards improving training standards in SAMEA’s maritime community.
 Judges will consider, among other things, examples of investment in new facilities and courses, innovative training solutions and a sustained and effective approach to developing quality staff in the maritime sector.
 The winner will need to demonstrate why they stand out above all others this year and have set the benchmark for the rest of the industry to aim for.

-This award recognises an individual who has, over the course of his or her long career, contributed to the well-being of the industry in a profound way.
-Lloyd’s List selects the winner from a list of nominations submitted by the Editorial team and the panel of judges.
+This award recognises an individual who has, over the course of his or her long career, contributed to the well-being of the industry in South Asia, Middle East and/or Africa in a profound way.
+Lloyd’s List selects the winner from a list of nominations submitted by the Editorial team and the judging panel itself.